confluentinc/examples/ccloud/docs/index.rst

 Teardown
 ========

-1. Stop the demo, destroy all local components.
+1. Stop the demo, destroy all resources in |ccloud| and local components.

    .. sourcecode:: bash